 |Wider pavements: Trying to stay 2m apart on a narrow pavement or footpath will not encourage people to visit shops and get out for exercise, so councils are considering extending pavements into the roadway.|

 |Closures to through-traffic: Rat-running traffic can discourage people from walking and cycling, but adding a point closure can immediately transform an area.|

 Can I add Widen My Path to our own site?

 Yes, you can embed the site using a standard iframe.

 We recommend you select your local area homepage and use this as the web address.
 For instance, the following embed code sets the location as Cambridge:

 The following additional URL parameters are available:

-- category=cycleways / category=track / category=closure will filter the map to the specific type.
+- category=cycleways / category=track / category=closure will filter the map to the specific type or types.